 Never charge expenses to a credit card that you won't be able to afford when the bill comes due.
 Would you rather pay $100 for your water bill now or $125 in the future?

 Paying a utility bill with a credit card could hurt your credit score if it increases your credit utilization.
 Credit utilization is how much credit you are using compared to how much is available to you.

-For example, if you have a $5,000 credit limit and a $1,000 balance between three cards, your credit utilization is 20%.
+For example, if you have $5,000 in available credit and a $1,000 balance between three cards, your credit utilization is 20%.

-You should try to keep your credit utilization under 30%, so reconsider putting bills on your card if it will put you over that percentage.
+You should try to keep your credit utilization under 30% (and even lower is better), so reconsider putting bills on your card if it will put you over that percentage.